 The play tells the tragic true story of Dr Janusz Korczak, who ran the Warsaw orphanage for Jewish children until August 1942, when the Nazis deported him and his nearly-200 orphans to the extermination camp at Treblinka, where they were murdered.
 It was originally written for the German theatre by Erwin Sylvanus in 1957 in reaction to what he perceived as the German people’s affected blamelessness for Nazi crimes.
 To suggest their silent complicity in these atrocities, Sylvanus wrote the play to be acted without sets or costumes, by actors playing themselves as if being drawn into the story, becoming part of it.
 This approach was akin to that used with great success by Italian dramatist Luigi Pirandello to gain his audience’s involvement.
 “Sylvanus’s play is one of the most brilliant demonstrations of the practical effectiveness of the Pirandellian method”, wrote George E Wellwarth in the 1968 anthology Postwar German Theatre, calling it an “extraordinarily bitter idea”.2 In the five years following its debut, the play was performed in 80 theatres across 14 countries and was televised in seven different languages.3

 Doctor Korczak and the Children came to British television as the opening play in the second series of the BBC’s drama anthology Studio 4 (1962).
 Named after the studio in the BBC’s Television Centre that its plays were recorded in, then one of the most modern studios in the world, the series aimed to “tell a story in exciting visual terms”, and was a successor to the previous year’s Storyboard.4 Calling for no sets or costumes, Doctor Korczak and the Children was the sort of visually unusual work suited to Studio 4.
-The play was produced and directed by BBC staff producer Rudolph Cartier, who translated and adapted the German text himself.
-Many years later, Cartier explained how budgetary constrains inspired him to produce the play without sets or costumes, but it seems he was misremembering, or perhaps embellishing the truth for the sake of a good story, as this innovation is exactly as per the stage text.5
+The play was produced and directed by BBC staff producer Rudolph Cartier, who translated and adapted the German text himself for what was reportedly its first English language performance.5 It was the eighth television version of the play.6 Many years later, Cartier explained how budgetary constraints inspired him to produce the play without sets or costumes, but it seems he was misremembering, or perhaps embellishing the truth for the sake of a good story, as this innovation is exactly as per the stage text.7

 In an effective updating of the stage text for television, Cartier’s production opens in an empty studio with the crew in shot.
 Genuine production assistant Paddy Russell greets the actors (Anton Diffring, Joseph Furst, Albert Lieven, Petra Peters and Bruce Prochnik), who voice their concerns about the lack of a script.
 From there, the play unfolds as if in improvisation, each actor taking a character and exchanging it when necessary.
 They give voice not only to Korczak, his nurses and children, but also the streets of Warsaw and the orphanage itself.
 To avoid stereotyping the Nazi officer as a monster, on whom all blame could be placed, he is given a home life with a wife and son.
 This reinforces Syvanus’s contention that ordinary people were responsible for the horrors of the Holocaust.